Divine Reselling Results: Real Numbers from 53,875 Members in 2026 | Divine

 Active since 2019 means Divine has survived multiple market shifts — the pandemic reselling boom, the sneaker crash of 2022, and the current collectibles wave.
 That longevity matters.

 100,000+ resellers helped isn't just marketing talk.
 The Discord has daily activity in every channel, and The Network section shows veteran flippers posting actual sale screenshots with margins visible.
-I've learned more from watching experienced members break down their clearance finds than from any getting-started guide.
+Based on publicly available community data, members report learning more from watching experienced members break down their clearance finds than from getting-started guides.

 What the 5.0-Star Rating Actually Means

-Perfect 5.0 stars across 4,510 reviews is impressive, but let's be real — most review systems skew positive because unhappy customers just cancel instead of leaving one-star reviews.
-What I look for is review volume and consistency over time.
+Perfect 5.0 stars across 4,510 reviews is impressive, but most review systems skew positive because unhappy customers just cancel instead of leaving one-star reviews.
+What matters is review volume and consistency over time.

-Divine's review count keeps climbing, which tells me people stick around past month one.
-That's the real signal.
+Divine's review count keeps climbing, which signals that people stick around past month one.
+That's the real indicator of satisfaction.

 Who Sees the Best Divine Reselling Profit

-After watching dozens of members post their wins and losses, here's the pattern: People who make money with Divine fall into three groups.
+Based on member reports and publicly visible wins and losses in the community, here's the pattern: People who make money with Divine fall into three groups.

 First, sneaker resellers who hit 2-3 releases per month using ACO.
 The automation saves time and increases checkout success rate.
 If you're only going for one release quarterly, the $74.99 doesn't pay for itself.

-Second, deal hunters who monitor price errors and clearance actively — I'm talking checking Discord 3-4 times daily.
-These people catch the time-sensitive finds and move inventory fast on eBay or Facebook Marketplace.
+Second, deal hunters who monitor price errors and clearance actively — checking Discord 3-4 times daily.
+These members catch the time-sensitive finds and move inventory fast on eBay or Facebook Marketplace.

 Third, Pokémon and collectibles flippers who use the pricing advice to avoid overpaying on purchases.
 The ROI here is slower but steadier — you're not hitting big wins, you're avoiding $50-100 losses per transaction.